-The investment in OVCF is carried at cost, based on the capital calls made by the general partner of OVCF.
-OVCF is not traded in an active market and the fair value of the investment is not readily determinable.
+The investment in OVCF is carried at cost, based on the capital calls made by the OVCF general partner.
+As OVCF is not traded in an active market, the fair value of the investment is not readily determinable.

-7. ONTARIO EMERGING TECHNOLOGIES FUND (OETF)
+7 ONTARIO EMERGING TECHNOLOGIES FUND (OETF)

 OETF was launched in July 2009 with a commitment from the Province of Ontario to provide funding of \$250 million.
-OETF, as a direct co-investment fund, makes investments into innovative high potential companies alongside other qualified investors with a proven track record of success.
+OETF, as a direct co-investment fund, makes investments in innovative high potential companies alongside other qualified investors with a proven track record of success.
 Investments are in three strategic sectors: (a) clean technology; (b) digital media and information and communication technologies; and (c) life sciences and advanced health technologies.

 On May 30, 2012, the Corporation implemented a pause on any new investments under OETF for an indefinite period of time.
-This decision did not affect the Corporation's ability to continue to make follow-on investments into existing portfolio companies and did not affect investmentsin-process that had already been approved by OCGC's Board of Directors but had not yet closed.
+This decision did not affect the Corporation's ability to continue to make follow-on investments in existing portfolio companies and did not affect investments-in-process that had already been approved by OCGC's Board of Directors but had not yet closed.

-For the year ended March 31, 2015, the aggregate OETF transfer payments received from MRI were \$8,000,000 (2014 - \$14,996,703).
+For the year ended March 31, 2016, the aggregate OETF transfer payments received from MRI were \$6,000,000 (2015 - \$8,000,000).

-8. NORTHLEAF VENTURE CATALYST FUND LP (NVCF)
+8 NORTHLEAF VENTURE CATALYST FUND LP (NVCF)